hebelmx/epsql/README.md

 	SQLSETPOSIROW Size.: 8

-# of course you want to try with a real dabase
- a les you have mssqlserver for linux, you must have to configure slq server for remote conection, in sql express another big problem
+of course you want to try with a real database a les you have mssqlserver for linux, you must have to configure slq server for remote conection, in sql express another big problem

 ahi que configurar el acceso a MS SQL SERVER, algunos vinculos de utilidad y palabras claves